r0gue-io/pop-node/messaging-spec.md

 - A contract on pop-net can query a response regardless of message type.
 - A contract is able to remove request data if they have permission.
 - A contract using Ismp is forced to use signed requests.
+- A contract caller will receive any gas that is prepaid and unused.

 There are 3 main areas to consider.
 1. Runtime: Responsible for recording message state and sending messages, index versioning (errors, runtime calls) and initiating callbacks.